IBAnimatable/IBAnimatable/README.md

 // Simply put the next animation within `{}` closure as below.
 It is an example to pop the view after squeeze in from the top. view.squeezeInDown{ view.pop() }

-// Heaps of animations have been chained together, it is the source code of animated Gif in "Animate in Swift playground" section view.squeezeInDown{ view.pop { view.shake{ view.squeeze{ view.wobble{ view.flipX { view.flash{ view.flipY { view.fadeOutDown() } } } } } } } }
+// Heaps of animations have been chained together, it is the source code of animated GIF in "Animate in Swift playground" section view.squeezeInDown{ view.pop { view.shake{ view.squeeze{ view.wobble{ view.flipX { view.flash{ view.flipY { view.fadeOutDown() } } } } } } } }
 ```